Iteration Layer

 TinyPNG (also known as Tinify) compresses PNG, JPEG, WebP, and AVIF images.
 The compression quality is good — it uses lossy compression that reduces file size significantly while keeping visual quality high.
 The API is minimal: send an image, get a smaller image back.

-The free tier gives you 500 compressions per month with no credit card.
+The free tier gives you 500 compressions per month.
 Beyond that, pricing is per-compression with volume discounts.

 Kraken.io